 When LBJ signed the Hart-Cellar Act at the foot of the Statue of Liberty he declared that "This bill we sign today is not a revolutionary bill.
 It does not affect the lives of millions.
 It will not restructure the shape of our daily lives.”
 Except that LBJ got it wrong.
 Since its enactment 60 million immigrants primarily from Asia and Latin America, have immigrated to the US, almost twice the number of European immigrants that arrived since the late 19th century.
 Today, the Dominican Pueblo is the largest foreign born immigrant community in NYC and it continues to grow.
 This Dominican Pueblo is the aftershock of the Revolution of April 1965 and its residents are its legacy teaching us that war games can often have unexpected consequences.

-This essay was assigned by Art Historian Professor Sarah Lewis as part of her Vision and Justice lecture series offered at the BPL.
+I wrote this essay as an assignment given by Art Historian Professor Sarah Lewis as part of her Vision and Justice lecture series offered at the BPL.
+All Rights Reserved.